 There are moments in life when you find an instant connection with someone who bursts into your orbit.
-In this case, it was someones—GX2—Gabriela Mendez and Gabriela Proctor.
-The decade-long Univision career partners recently transitioned to co-founders of GX2 Media to make an even greater impact for their clients.
+In this case, it was two someones—GX2—Gabriela Mercado and Gabriela Proctor.
+The decade-long Univision job share partners recently transitioned to co-founders of GX2 Media to make an even greater impact for their clients.

 I like people who don’t keep a good thing to themselves but let others in on the secret.
 GX2 embodies this.
-First featured in Work Muse’s Job Share Project, the team soon led Work Muse workshop Q&As, and today we’re ecstatic to announce, our newest contributors.
+First featured in Work Muse’s Job Share Project, the team soon led Work Muse workshop Q&As and now, Work Muse contributors.
 That last bit took a little coaxing.
-You see, I thought I’d deftly pitched their series.
+I thought I deftly pitched their series.
 However, I soon realized the team, who only gives 100%, worried writing in their second language might be a challenge.

 As in the case of job sharers everywhere, we put our heads together—because three brains are better than one—and got creative!
 Work Muse interviews, GX2 shares!